efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 # ModelAdmin

-[api:ModelAdmin] provides a simple way to utilize the SilverStripe Admin UI with your own data models.
+[api:SilverStripe\Admin\ModelAdmin] provides a simple way to utilize the SilverStripe Admin UI with your own data models.
 It can create searchables list and edit views of [api:SilverStripe\ORM\DataObject] subclasses, and even provides import and export of your data.

 It uses the framework's knowledge about the model to provide sensible defaults, allowing you to get started in a couple